 The series of installations is part of an EU-funded cooperation project (TAKING CARE) initiated by the Weltmuseum Wien, where various museal institutions use their collections to encourage critical thinking about the planet’s past and amenable directions for the future.

-See the works from May 20th, 2021 to September30th, 2023.
-There is no extra charge to view them: an entrance ticket to the museum includes the temporary exhibitions and T. Lauw’s works are integrated into the permanent exhibition anyway.
+See the works from May 20th, 2021 with an unknown end date.
+There is no extra charge to view them: an entrance ticket to the museum includes the temporary exhibitions, and T. Lauw’s works are integrated into the permanent exhibition anyway.

 (Booking service provided by Tiqets.com*, who I am an affiliate of)

-(A Vienna Pass gets you one-time entry for free.)
+note that a Vienna Pass gets you one-time entry for free.

 How to get to the exhibition

-Find your way to the Weltmuseum Wien, then go up one floor where you’ll find a map that shows you the locations of the images among the permanent galleries.
+Find your way to the Weltmuseum Wien, then go up one floor where you should find a map that shows you the locations of the images among the permanent galleries.
+Or simply spot them as you wander around the museum.

 Address: Heldenplatz, 1010 Vienna